anasouardini/portal/README.md

 In your `zsh` session, with `zsh-zap` installed, run: `plug anasouardini/portal`

 # usage

+## dynamically
+`Portal` will make an alias for `cd` that records all the paths you visit and then figure out which one you want to visit if you type an invalid path.

+## manually

 If you type `ph` you'll get available options that look like this:
 `options: create (pc) | jump (pj) | delete (pd) | empty (pe) | list (pl) | help (ph)`